-You can contact us by mail sent to the attention of the Secretary of the Company, Erik Barrios, at our principal executive offices located at 520 Madison Avenue, 41st Floor, New York, NY 10022.
+You can contact us by mail sent to the attention of the Secretary of the Company, Erik Barrios, at our principal executive offices located at 520 Madison Avenue, 41 st Floor, New York, NY 10022.
 You can call us by dialing 212-813-4900.
-You can access our proxy materials online at https://proxyonline.com/docs/tcgbdc.pdf using the control number found on your Notice and in the box at the right of your Proxy Card.
+You can access our proxy materials online at www.proxyvote.com using the control number found on your Notice or in the box at the right of your Proxy Card.